 There are obvious advantages, including increased productivity, lower costs and fewer errors.

-And, of course, the fact people cannot currently work in close proximity due to Covid-19 makes dark factories vital to sustaining UK industry.
+And, of course, the fact people cannot currently work in close proximity due to the Covid-19 crisis makes dark factories vital to sustaining UK industry.

 It’s not just a futuristic fantasy – spearheaded in Japan and the US, there are factories where largescale operations are running with barely any humans in sight.